kishwarshafin/pepper/docs/training_pepper_margin_deepvariant/how_to_train_deepvariant.md

 ```
 Shuffle training and test set:
 ##### Note on input_pattern_list parameter (Please read)
-You do not need to replace ?? in `input_pattern_list` parameter. ? in this parameter is used as a wildcard.
+You do not need to replace ?? in `input_pattern_list` parameter.
+The `"?"` values in this parameter is used as a wildcard.

 ```bash
 # Shuffle training dataset